 Although the alpha has technically been available for some time now for those who wanted to jump on board early, the official beta release is when a lot more people will want to start switching over.
-A beta release will come with official documentation and guidance from the Ionic team, and it indicates that although there may still be some bugs/issues, the framework is mostly stable and ready for use.
+The beta release comes with official documentation and guidance from the Ionic team, and it indicates that although there may still be some bugs/issues, the framework is mostly stable and ready for use.

 In my view, the migration from Ionic 3 to Ionic 4 is the most significant in the frameworks history, and it sets a course for Ionic that likely will not be deviated from for years to come.
 I say significant in the sense that it is of great importance/benefit, the actual work required to transition from Ionic 3 to Ionic 4 is much smaller than that of previous updates to the framework.